-If a clinician suspects a patient has monkeypox, they should perform a physical exam and take a detailed patient history.
-Questions should be asked about recent travel, sexual history, and contact with sick individuals.
-Then, they should call ADPH's Infectious Diseases & Outbreaks Division (ID&O) at (334) 206-5971 or (800) 338-8374.
+If the clinician determines that a person should be tested for monkeypox, the clinician should call ADPH's Infectious Diseases & Outbreaks Division (ID&O) at (334) 206-5971 or (800) 338-8374.
+After hours, please call the same numbers, as they will be answered by voicemail and follow up response.